Grootsingh/Rizzcord/README.md

 ## Experience it Live 🚀

 Don't just take our word for it—see Rizzcord in action yourself!
-Visit the live demo [Rizzcord](https://rizzcord-five.vercel.app/) and prepare to be amazed.
+Visit the live demo <a href="https://rizzcord-five.vercel.app/" target="_blank">Rizzcord</a> and prepare to be amazed.

 ## Technologies Behind the Magic 🛠️